-If you are like most people, you habitually set goals, make to-do lists, and intend to get things done, but procrastination gets in your way.
+If you are like most people, you habitually set goals, make to-do lists and intend to get things done, but procrastination gets in your way.

 We live in a world where productivity is valued above almost everything else.
 So, why do we find it so easy to plan and so difficult to follow through?

 The proverbial idiom says that the road to hell is paved with good intentions, and so indeed are our daily lives.
 We have unfinished books and projects littering our space.
-We have recipes we planned to try stuck to our refrigerators, but for some reason, we lack sufficient desire and determination to see many our plans to fruition.
+We have recipes we planned to try sticking to our refrigerators, but for some reason, we lack sufficient desire and determination to see many our plans to fruition.
 What keeps us from realizing so many of our goals?

 The emotional spark that means the difference between finishing and never starting is motivation.
 Motivation is an internal feeling, or psychological phenomena, which leads to the activation of energy towards goals, it provides the emotional fuel that drives action.
-This mysterious element means the difference between binge watching Netflix and getting to the gym.
+This mysterious element means the difference between binge-watching Netflix and getting to the gym.
 How can you boost motivation, and in turn productivity, when modern culture provides endless means of procrastinating?

 The procrastination problem